-- additions to existing buildings or minor changes to previously approved plans; - street townhouses; - single and semi-detached dwellings in the District; - additions and alterations to individually designated buildings; - small to medium-sized commercial buildings.
+- additions to existing buildings or minor changes to previously approved plans; - street townhouses; - single and semi-detached dwellings in the District; - additions and alterations to individually designated buildings.

 Once a site plan submission is endorsed for approval, a Building Permit application can be submitted.
 A simplified Site Plan Agreement is used for low density residential development.
 A standard Site Plan Agreement is used for all commercial, institutional, industrial, or multiple residential developments.
 A Site Plan Agreement in the District is considered to be a permit issued pursuant to the Ontario Heritage Act.